Inside: Learn how to organize your sub tub, so you don’t need to stress about sub plans last minute ever again!

 Want to get your sub tub organized in the EASIEST way possible?

 Putting together a complete sub tub from scratch can take a lot of time!
 Are you a work-smarter-not-harder kind of teacher?
 I’ve made Ready To Go Sub Plans JUST for you!
 Teachers have loved that these sub plans are literally print-and-go.
 Each set of Ready To Go Sub Plans includes an ELA lesson, reading lesson, writing lesson, science lesson, math review, math lesson, social studies lesson, brain break, art activity, and an educational game!
 The lesson plans are simple to follow, with engaging learning activities for the kids.
 Each set is guaranteed to last at least a full day.
+(You can also find these on TPT)!

 What have teachers had to say about Ready To Go Sub Plans?